My True Story (film)

-My True Story is a 1951 American romantic crime drama film about a female jewel thief.
-It was directed by Mickey Rooney.
+My True Story is a 1951 American romantic crime drama film directed by Mickey Rooney about a female jewel thief.
+It is based on the radio series of the same title.

 Plot

 Ann Martin is two years into a five-year prison sentence when she is granted a conditional parole.
-A job and new life in a small town are waiting for her, with candy store owner Ed Praskins vouching for her and promising to produce regular reports on her conduct.

-Bill Phillips, a pharmacist, introduces himself to Ann and attempts to know her better.
-Praskins then stuns Ann by revealing he is fronting a criminal operation run by George Trent, who is targeting a wealthy widow in town, known to all as Madame Rousseau, whose hidden cache of a valuable oil used in perfumes could be worth a fortune.
+A job and new life in a small town await her, and candy-store owner Ed Praskins vows to produce regular reports on her conduct.
+She meets pharmacist Bill Phillips.
+Praskins stuns Ann by revealing that he is fronting a criminal operation run by George Trent, who is targeting wealthy widow Madame Rousseau, whose hidden cache of a valuable perfume oil could be worth a fortune.

 Ann is given false references and becomes Madame Rousseau's assistant and companion.
-Trent has already planted a chauffeur there named Foster, whose inability to keep a secret results in Trent murdering him.
-A distraught Ann, having developed a genuine fondness for Madame Rousseau, learns that Bill is hiding the precious oil.
-Trent tries to steal it, but Bill, actually working undercover, is ahead of him all the way.
-Ann must return to prison.
-Madame Rousseau, however, promises her a job when she gets out.
+Trent has already planted a chauffeur there named Foster, whose inability to keep a secret costs him his life when Trent murders him.
+Ann is distraught, having developed a genuine fondness for Madame Rousseau, and learns that Bill is hiding the precious oil.
+Trent tries to steal it, but Bill, working undercover, is ahead of him.

+Ann must return to prison, but Madame Rousseau promises her a job when she regains her freedom.